Gifted & Talented

 TERMS: Initial commitments are for no less than two years and no more than four years.
 The Gifted and Talented Coordinator will initially set one third of the position terms to end in two years, one third to end in three years, and one third to end in four years.
 All subsequent terms will be three years unless replacing a member who leaves their position prior to their term ending.
 District administration may remove a member at its discretion.
 Time commitment includes some review of materials and reading outside of the meetings.

 MEETING SCHEDULE.
-Typically, GTAC meets four or five times annually.
-It is still to be determined if meetings will be all in-person, all virtual, or a blend of the two.
+Typically, GTAC meets five times annually.
 All GTAC meetings are open to the public as observers.

 -